Cymodocea

 Cymodocea is a genus in the family Cymodoceaceae described as a genus in 1805.
-It includes four species of sea grass distributed in warm oceans.
+It includes three species of sea grass distributed in warm oceans.

 Habitat

 Cymodocea can be found in clear water and in the high intertidal areas.
 It is a hardy species and it is adaptable to marginal conditions.
 Just like other intertidal species, it can commonly be confused with other species of its kind.
 This species can not handle full exposure at low tide and dry conditions.

 Population

 Cymodocea is not under any threat to become an endangered species, and it is a widespread species in the locations that it is found.
 The only threats that can be recorded are coastal development and other anthropogenic activity.

 Location

 Cymodocea is native to the following countries: